bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 - [ ] TL then will count the HW as done by  merging the branch back into master.

-## Minimum Viable Product
+## Minimum Viable Product - [read]

 Your finished project must include all of the following requirements:

-**Pro tip for this challenge: If something seems like it isn't working locally, copy and paste your code up to codepen and take another look at the console.**
+**Pro tip for this challenge: If something seems like it isn't working locally, copy and paste your code up to codepen and take another look at the console.**[read]

 ## Task 1: Objects and Arrays
 Test your knowledge of objects and arrays.